-(30b)In order to make procedures faster and more efficient, time limits for participation in procurement procedures should be kept as short as possible without creating undue barriers to access for economic operators from across the Internal Market and in particular SMEs.
+- (30b)In order to make procedures faster and more efficient, time limits for participation in procurement procedures should be kept as short as possible without creating undue barriers to access for economic operators from across the Internal Market and in particular SMEs.
 It should therefore be kept in mind that, when fixing the time limits for the receipt of tenders and requests to participate, contracting authorities should take account in particular of the complexity of the contract and the time required for drawing up tenders, even if this entails setting time limits that are longer than the minima provided for under this Directive.
 Use of electronic means of information and communication, in particular full electronic availability to economic operators, tenderers and candidates of procurement documents and electronic transmission of communications does on the other hand lead to increased transparency and time savings.
 Therefore, provision should be made for reducing the minimum time limits in line with the rules set by the Agreement and subject to the condition that they are compatible with the specific mode of transmission envisaged at Union level.
 Furthermore, contracting authorities should have the opportunity to further shorten the time limits for receipt of requests to participate and of tenders in cases where a state of urgency renders the regular time limits impracticable, but does not make a regular procedure with publication impossible.
 Only in exceptional situations where extreme urgency brought about by events unforeseeable by the contracting authority concerned that are not attributable to that contracting authority makes it impossible to conduct a regular procedure even with shortened time limits, contracting authorities should, insofar as strictly necessary, have the possibility to award contracts by negotiated procedure without prior publication.
-This may be case where natural catastrophes require immediate action.

-- (30ba) It should be clarified that the need to ensure that economic operators dispose of sufficient time in which to draw up responsive tenders may entail that the time limits which were set initially may have to be prolonged.
-Such would in particular be the case where significant changes are made to the procurement documents.
-It should also be specified that, in this context, significant changes should be understood as covering changes, in particular to the technical specifications, in respect of which economic operators would need to dispose of additional time in order to understand and respond appropriately.
-It should, however, be clarified that such changes should not be so substantial that the admission of other candidates than those initially selected would have been allowed for or additional participants in the procurement procedure would have been attracted; such could in particular be the case where the changes renders the contract or the framework agreement materially different in character from the one initially set out in the procurement documents. - (30c) It should be clarified that the information concerning certain decisions taken during a procurement procedure, including the decision not to award a contract or conclude a framework agreement should be sent by the contracting authorities, without candidates or tenderer having to request such information.
+This may be case where natural catastrophes require immediate action. - (30c) It should be clarified that the information concerning certain decisions taken during a procurement procedure, including the decision not to award a contract or conclude a framework agreement should be sent by the contracting authorities, without candidates or tenderer having to request such information.
 It should also be recalled that Directive 89/665/EEC provides for an obligation for contracting authorities, again without candidates or tenderer having to request it, to provide the concerned candidates and tenderers with a summary of the relevant reasons for some of the central decisions that are taken in the course of a procurement procedure.
 It should finally be clarified that candidates and tenderers should be enabled to request more detailed information concerning these reasons, which contracting authorities should be required to give except where there would be serious grounds for not doing so.